antonioIannotta/LSS-documentation/docs/domain_analysis.md

     - **orange**: the parking slot will be free in ten minutes
     - **green**: the parking slot is free

-* **How does a user select the distance of interest in which he can see the parking slots?**\
+* **How does a user select the distance of interest in which they can see the parking slots?**\
-The user can select the distance of interest specifying a range in which he wants to see the parking slots status.
+The user can select the distance of interest specifying a range in which they want to see the parking slots status.

 * **Can a user increase their parking time?**\
 Users can increase the duration of their parking anytime.
 However, they can only choose a time after the previously selected end time (it is not possible to shorten the parking time).